swiftlang/swift-org-website/_posts/2023-05-19-using-upcoming-feature-flags.md

 ```

 ### In SPM Packages
-For a Swift Package, enable upcoming features for a target in its `SwiftSetting` array in the package manifest:
+For a Swift package, enable upcoming features for a target in its `SwiftSetting` array in the package manifest:

 ```swift
 .target(name: "MyTarget",